sgmagar/crypto-tracker/README.md

 ## Crypto Tracker
-App for tracking price of crypto currency.
+App for tracking price of Cryptocurrencies.